-- Woolrich performs evaluations of our direct supply chain to assess the risks of human trafficking and slavery; these are primarily conducted by our Manager of Sourcing.
+- Woolrich performs evaluations of our direct supply chain to assess the risks of human trafficking and slavery; these are primarily conducted by our sourcing team.

 - We conduct announced audits to determine if vendors are complying with Woolrich standards to comply with applicable laws within the country of business.

-- Beginning in 2012, direct suppliers to Woolrich will certify that materials incorporated into their products comply with the laws regarding human trafficking and slavery of those countries.
+- Direct suppliers to Woolrich certify that materials incorporated into their products comply with the laws regarding human trafficking and slavery of those countries.